How to Know if the Mortgage You’ve Chosen is Right

 Some lenders include language in the mortgage agreement that might not be beneficial to the borrower.
 Before agreeing to a mortgage offer, make sure it doesn’t include any risky features like prepayment penalties or balloon payments.

 Will the Loan’s Principal and Interest Change in the Future?

-What Is Rate Lock and How Does It Impact Your Mortgage?
+What is Rate Lock and How Does it Impact Your Mortgage?

 When you apply for a mortgage, the lender will discuss your loan application’s “rate lock.”
-A rate lock is essentially a guarantee from the lender that your loan will have a set interest rate for a certain price for a certain period of time.
+A rate lock is a guarantee from the lender that your loan will have a set interest rate for a certain price for a certain period of time.
 That length of time is typically 30, 60, or 90 days, but the terms could be set lower or higher.

 Once a lender locks the rate on your loan, you are guaranteed to have that interest rate as long as you close on the home within the determined length of time.
 In the event that you are unable to close within the set time period, the rate on your loan will revert to whatever the rate is at the time of your closing.

 Pros and Cons of Locking in Your Rate

 The benefit of a locked rate is that you are guaranteed to pay the rate even if interest rates go up.
 The disadvantage is that should the interest rate drop after you have your rate locked, you won’t be able to get the lower rate on your loan.
 But, there are some exceptions that may allow you to still get the lower rate.